 Pharmacy Career Paths and Success After Graduation

 Cedarville pharmacy graduates are well prepared for success across the profession.
 About 30% go into community practice, while another 35–40% pursue postgraduate residencies or fellowships.
-Cedarville’s residency placement rate is an impressive 80%, compared to a national average of around 60%.
+Cedarville’s residency placement rate is 80%, impressive when compared to a national average of around 60%.

 “Our students interview well,” Dr. Franz said.
 “They stand out because they’re hardworking people of integrity who are genuinely interested in others.”

-Graduates also serve in pharmaceutical companies, research, ambulatory and long-term care, and hospital settings.
-Many step into leadership quickly — some even advocating for their profession on Capitol Hill.
+Graduates also serve in pharmaceutical companies, research, and hospital settings.
+Many step into leadership quickly, and some are even advocating for their profession on Capitol Hill.

 “One of our students is exploring sports pharmacy,” Dr. Franz noted, “helping athletes choose safe supplements and managing hydration treatments.”